-The 10th State of the Nation report from the Salvation Army’s Social Policy and Parliamentary Unit has just been released.
+The latest State of the Nation report from the Salvation Army’s Social Policy and Parliamentary Unit

 Soaring methamphetamine crime, a surging prison population and rents strangling stagnant incomes have marked this year’s annual State of the Nation Report.

 Despite a rising GDP and more job creation, for many Kiwis life has not improved.

 And, after five years of steady demand, the number of families seeking food parcels from The Salvation Army’s 65 food banks jumped 12 per cent – the biggest increase since the recession, report author Alan Johnson said.

 Released today, the Salvation Army’s report Kei a Tatou, It is us monitors New Zealand’s social progress in 25 key areas and provides a 10-year analysis of how the country has progressed in bringing social and economic equity to citizens.